Can a Couple with Different Care Needs Live Together in Independent or Assisted Living?

 Senior living options for couples

-Many senior living communities - like NewBridge on the Charles in Dedham, MA and Orchard Cove in Canton, MA - can and will accommodate couples where one person needs a little more care, while still living together.
-By moving to a senior living community with multiple levels of care including independent living, assisted living and nursing homes, it allows both people to get the care each needs while still living together or being in the same community.
-At Hebrew SeniorLife, we listen to your individual needs and are able to accommodate changes in care in the future, which many other senior living communities are not equipped to do.
+Moving to a senior living community with multiple levels of care, including independent living, assisted living, and memory care assisted living or enhanced living, allows both people to get the care they need while still living together or in the same community.
+At Hebrew SeniorLife, we listen to your individual needs and are able to accommodate changes in care in the future, an important advantage of living in a continuing care retirement community.

 Prioritizing senior care for spouses

-• What levels of living and daily support are provided and are they provided in one easy to navigate community, or spread among many buildings?
+• What levels of living and daily support are provided, and are they provided in one easy-to-navigate community, or spread among many buildings?

 • What are the options for having private care in an independent living apartment, and what are the pros and cons of taking that approach vs. accessing different levels of living and care?